Information About Academics

-Some specialized programs are not available to our visiting international exchange students such as Pharmacy, School of Law (graduate-level, not the Legal Studies Department), School of Medicine, and the M.B.A. program.
+Some specialized programs are not available to our visiting international exchange students, such as the School of Pharmacy, School of Law (graduate-level, not the Legal Studies Department), School of Medicine, some education courses, the Intelligence and Security Studies program, and the M.B.A. program.

 The best way to search for courses is to search at the following website:

-Find the term of your intended study (course schedules come out in October and March for the following spring and fall semesters.
-Prospective students and applicants may have to look at prior semester course offerings to get an idea of what courses are offered).
+- Select the term of your intended study - course schedules come out in October and March for the following spring and fall semesters.
+Prospective students and applicants should look at prior semester course offerings to get an idea of which courses are offered.

-Intensive English language courses are offered to exchange students.
-Students who do not have a sufficiently high level of English proficiency may enroll full time in the Intensive Language Program.
-Courses are offered to exchange students at the Advanced and Advanced Plus level, and the schedule corresponds with the University’s academic calendar.
+- Intensive English Program language courses are offered to exchange students.
+Students who do not have a sufficiently high level of English proficiency may enroll full time in the Intensive English Program.
+Courses are offered to exchange students at the Advanced and Advanced Plus level, and the schedule corresponds with the university’s academic calendar.
 Students may enroll concurrently in Intensive English and academic courses.
-Intensive English courses are credit bearing and will count towards your total credits of enrollement.
-For more information on language courses, check out the Intensive English Program.
-Registration of these course will occur during Welcome Week.
+Intensive English courses are credit bearing and will count towards your total number of credits.
+For more information on language courses, check out the Intensive English Program. **Registration of these course will occur during Welcome Week in person, not online.

 The University of Mississippi has a consistent grading system across all courses on campus.
 Students earn semester hours for courses completed, and class attendance is required as part of the student's overall grade.

 - Classes fall into two types of grading scale: ABCDF and Pass/Fail.
 The grading scale, as well as the rubric for how grades will be assessed in each individual class, is detailed for students in the course syllabus.
 Students should receive a syllabus on the first day of class for each course in which they are enrolled.